CristhianCaOr/CristhianCaOr/README.md

 ### Hi everyone 🐱‍👤
 ![This is my GitHub banner](https://i.imgur.com/0cqYoAZ.png)

-My name is Cristhian, i'm 17 years old and from Colombia.
+My name is Cristhian, I'm 18 years old and I'm from Colombia.

 I love the code, and create things like webpages and videos.
-At the moment i'm studying programming and i hope i can learn more about this excited world :D
+At the moment I'm studying independently and I hope I can learn more about this  world :D

 <h3>Skills</h3>